awilson0/bugseq-pipeline/README.md

 options:
   # Input options
   --fastq
-  --control
+  --control_fastq            Control sample fastqs for complex subtraction from cases.
+Can use regex patterns or specify multiple file separated by commas.

   # Output options
   --outdir

   # Pipeline options
-  --isolate
-  --metagenome
-  --16S
-  --ITS
-  --skipQC
-  --skipTyping
-  --skipAMR
-  --meanQ [7] Reads with mean quality below this value will be filtered from analysis --minLength [250] Reads with length below this threshold will be filtered from analysis
+  --isolate                 Input file(s) are from isolate sequencing --metagenome              Input file(s) are metagenomic samples --16S                     Input file(s) are 16S amplicon sequencing data --ITS                     Input file(s) are ITS amplicon sequencing data --skipQC                  Skip quality assessment and read trimming --skipTyping              Skip public health typing analysis --skipAMR                 Skip AMR prediction step --meanQ [7]               Reads with mean quality below this value will be filtered from analysis --minLength [250]         Reads with length below this threshold will be filtered from analysis
 ```

 ## Pipeline overview